Excited delirium: Association with racism

-The supposed risk factors vary including "bizarre behavior generating phone calls to police", "failure to respond to police presence", and "continued struggle despite restraint".
+Before the term "excited delirium" was rejected by the ACEP in 2023, its supposed risk factors vary including "bizarre behavior generating phone calls to police", "failure to respond to police presence", and "continued struggle despite restraint".
 It supposedly endows individuals with "superhuman strength" and being "impervious to pain".
-It is disproportionately diagnosed among young Black males, and has clear undertones of racial bias.
+It is disproportionately diagnosed among young Black men, and has clear undertones of racial bias.